manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md

 ```

 <!-- example stopwords -->
-Stop word files list (space separated).
-Optional, default is empty.
-You can specify several file names, separated by spaces.
+The stopwords setting is optional and by default empty.
+It allows you to specify the path to one or more stop word files, separated by spaces.
 All the files will be loaded.
-In the RT mode only absolute paths are allowed.
+In the real-time mode, only absolute paths are allowed.

-Stop words file format is simple plain text.
-The encoding must be UTF-8.
-File data will be tokenized with respect to [charset_table](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#charset_table) settings, so you can use the same separators as in the indexed data.
+The stop word file format is simple plain text with UTF-8 encoding.
+The file data will be tokenized with respect to the [charset_table](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#charset_table) settings, so you can use the same separators as in the indexed data.

-Stop word files can either be created manually, or semi-automatically. [indexer](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-tool) provides a mode that creates a frequency dictionary of the table, sorted by the keyword frequency, see [--buildstops](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-command-line-arguments) and [--buildfreqs](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-command-line-arguments) switch for details.
+Stop word files can be created manually or semi-automatically.
+The [indexer](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-tool) provides a mode that creates a frequency dictionary of the table, sorted by the keyword frequency.
+Top keywords from that dictionary can usually be used as stop words.
+See [--buildstops](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-command-line-arguments) and [--buildfreqs](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-command-line-arguments) switch for details.
 Top keywords from that dictionary can usually be used as stop words.

 <!-- intro -->